Troom Troom: Reception

-The Ukrainian flag version of the logo, in response to the Russian invasion of Ukraine, used on the main YouTube channel's icon and banner since 2022.
-Except for the main YouTube channel, everything that Troom Troom owns has since switched back to the main logo.
+The Ukrainian flag version of the logo, in response to the Russian invasion of Ukraine, used on the main YouTube channel's icon and banner in 2022.

 Troom Troom videos are widely reacted to and criticized by YouTubers such as Danny Gonzalez and Jarvis Johnson.
 The videos sometimes receive questioning for their narration, which is criticized for sounding unnatural.
 In addition, some consider the videos to be unsuitable for children, and to be encouraging dangerous behavior.
 Troom Troom videos are sometimes considered to be "content farms" for their vibrant thumbnails and "clickbait titles".
 Although Troom Troom's videos are popular with their target audience and often go viral, they are generally negatively received by others.
 The channel has over 23 million subscribers and over 10 billion views, making it one of the most popular on the platform.

 In 2025, Treisi, a former actor for Troom Troom, spoke out about the YouTube channel.
 While initially hired for being of Afro-Ukrainian descent, she left after criticism towards establishing her own brand and ethnic discrimination.
 She has denied allegations of Troom Troom brainwashing their actors.
 She has also confirmed that English proficiency is not needed for acting at Troom Troom.